Old Synagogue (Kraków)

+Since 1958, the building has been repurposed as a branch of the Historical Museum of Kraków.

+History

-The Synagogue was built in 1407 or 1492; the date of building varies with several sources.
+The synagogue was built in 1407 or 1492; the date of building varies with several sources.
 The original building was rebuilt in 1570, by the Italian architect Mateo Gucci.
 The rebuilding included the attic wall with loopholes, windows placed far above ground level, and thick, masonry walls with heavy buttressing to withstand siege, all features borrowed from military architecture.
 There was further reconstruction work in 1904 and in 1913.
 The Old Synagogue is a rare, surviving example of a Polish fortress synagogue.

 In 1794 General Tadeusz Kościuszko spoke from the synagogue to gain the Jewish support in the Kościuszko Uprising.
 A plaque in the entrance hall commemorates this event: